ECB's Draghi says ready to use more unconventional tools

 "Therefore, we stand ready to use additional unconventional instruments within our mandate, and alter the size and/or the composition of our unconventional interventions should it become necessary to further address risks of a too prolonged period of low inflation," Draghi said.

-He said the 82.6 billion euros taken by 255 banks last Thursday was "within the range of take-up values we had expected" and noted that banks will have another opportunity to use up their TLTRO initial allowance in December.
+He said the 82.6 billion euros (65.02 billion pounds) taken by 255 banks last Thursday was "within the range of take-up values we had expected" and noted that banks will have another opportunity to use up their TLTRO initial allowance in December.

 "By design, the September and December operations should be assessed in combination," Draghi said, adding that news of the TLTRO programme had already had a "positive impact on financial market sentiment".